KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-genesis-lattice.md

 > *"The Spirit hovered over the waters."* (Gen 1:2)

 🕊️ **Spirit / Motive Infinity** — the motive current of the L₀ dispersive ground.
 The Waters and the Spirit are two expressions of the same Khaonic field-condition: the Waters as supra-formal potential, the Spirit as motion moving upon it.
+This is pre-formal activation within Bifurcal Coherence at the cosmogonic origin.

-This is pre-formal activation within Bifurcal Coherence, not yet L₄ DP (Morgis).
+The Waters as a broader mythic symbol also carry L₄ DP (Morgis) resonance — the archetypal vital current of feeling, intuition, and unrefined psychic flow — but the Gen 1:2 Waters specifically belong to the L₀ field-condition before any L₄ archetypal articulation has occurred.
+The same word therefore names two distinct structural strata depending on context, and only attention to function discriminates between them.

 > *"Let there be light."* (Gen 1:3)